hemendrasr/Diettracker/README.md

 ## 📋 Description

 This is a **basic C++ console application** that helps track your daily food intake by recording the calories and macronutrients (proteins, fats, and carbs) of each item you eat.
 The code is simple and runs in a single file — no GUI or advanced frameworks — just straightforward logic for calculating your daily macros.
+This project is made for learning purpose and to use it personally offline.
 ## 🔧 Features

 - Manually input food names with their: